cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 prefix of `alpha` and shares of zero otherwise.

 Each of the programmed points `beta` is a vector of elements of some finite field.
-We distinguish two types of fields: one for inner nodes (denoted `FieldInner`), and one for leaf nodes (`FieldLeaf`).
-(Our instantiation of Poplar1 ({{poplar1-construction}}) will use a much larger field for leaf nodes than for inner nodes.
+There are two types of fields: one for inner nodes (denoted `FieldInner`), and one for leaf nodes (`FieldLeaf`).
+(The instantiation of Poplar1 ({{poplar1-construction}}) will use a much larger field for leaf nodes than for inner nodes.
 This is to ensure the IDPF is "extractable" as defined in
 {{BBCGGI21}}, Definition 1.
 See {{idpf-extract}} for details.)

 A concrete IDPF defines the types and parameters enumerated in {{idpf-param}}.
-In the remainder we write `Output` as shorthand for the type `list[list[FieldInner]] | list[list[FieldLeaf]]`.
+In the remainder, `Output` is used as shorthand for the type `list[list[FieldInner]] | list[list[FieldLeaf]]`.
 (This type denotes either a vector of inner node field elements or leaf node field elements.)
 The scheme is comprised of the following algorithms: